Worker Safety and Health • Workers' Compensation

 Debbie Berkowitz, NELP’s Worker Safety and Health program director, joined NELP in 2015, following six years serving as chief of staff and then a senior policy adviser for the Occupational Safety and Health Administration (OSHA) (2009-2015).

-Before joining the public sector, Debbie spent over two decades building and leading worker safety and health programs inside the labor movement and with partner groups.
+Debbie has a long record of achievement in the field of occupational safety and health.
 Her past positions include health and safety director of the United Food and Commercial Workers Union and the health and safety director of the Food and Allied Service Trades Department of the AFL-CIO.

-Her writing has been published in Quartz, The Hill, Huffington Post, and more, and she is regularly quoted by major news outlets for her expertise on worker safety and health.
-Debbie is also the recipient of the American Public Health Association’s Alice Hamilton Award.
+Her writing has been published in the Washington Post, the New York Times, Bloomberg BNA, Workers’ Compensation, Quartz, The Hill, the Huffington Post, and more, and she is regularly quoted by major news outlets for her expertise on worker safety and health.
+Debbie is also the recipient of numerous awards, including the American Public Health Association’s Alice Hamilton Award.

 B.A., Oberlin College

 Authored: With OSHA as an Employer Advice Columnist, States and Cities Should Protect Workers from COVID-19, Morning Consult, 10/11/20